 - Washing Hands

-If you want to go more detailed and work in toilet training, you can use the toilet training cards that we have.
+If you want to go more detailed and work in toilet training, you can use the toilet training cards that we have in the Visual Schedule Toolkit.
 Or, if you’re just looking to reinforce skills that were learned at school and continue at home, this method works wonderfully.

 How to Implement a Bathroom Routine Visual Schedule